o1-labs/docs2/docs/zkapps/o1js-reference/modules.md

 `Provable<T>` is the general circuit type interface.
 It describes how a type `T` is made up of field elements and auxiliary (non-field element) data.

-You will find this as the required input type in a few places in SnarkyJS.
+You will find this as the required input type in a few places in o1js.
 One convenient way to create a `Provable<T>` is using `Struct`.

 #### Type parameters